How Long After A Death Does A Property Need Cleaning?

 Some deaths go undiscovered for days or weeks — this is more common than many people realise, particularly with elderly people living alone.
 In these situations, the contamination is severe and a specialist assessment is essential before any decisions are made.

-Mattress and carpet heavily contaminated with biological fluids following an unattended death — surfaces like these require professional extraction and certified biohazard disposal
+Mattress and carpet contaminated with biological fluids after an unattended death — after death cleaning required

 Mattresses and carpets can absorb deeply within hours — making early professional intervention critical